 Grab the pan and put it into the oven.
 I’ve preheated it to 250 C or 475 F. Give it about 15 minutes or until the skin becomes golden brown and crispy.
 You can also use the broiling mode for the final 5 minutes.

-And this is what the finished braised chicken thighs look like.
+And this is what these finished braised chicken thighs look like.
 I think these turned out really great.
 A bit of chopped parsley for garnish and we are ready to serve.

-My preferred side dish to serve with braised chicken thighs is definitely rice.
+My preferred side dish to serve with this dish is definitely rice.
 There is a lot of delicious sauce waiting in the pan, it would be a sin not to use it.
 And rice definitely soaks it up the best.
 Alternatively, you can use mashed potatoes as well, that would be my second choice.

 Optional Tips And Q&As